mkucmus/doc/index.rst

 Open Loyalty Documentation
 ==========================

-`Open Loyalty`_ Open Loyalty is technology for loyalty solutions for starting new loyalty projects based on the `Symfony Framework`_.
+`Open Loyalty`_ is technology for loyalty solutions for starting new loyalty projects based on the `Symfony Framework`_.

 .. note::